Psilocybe caerulipes

 Okay I imagine some local might say, well yeah dude Vermont gets more snow than New Hampshire and Mt.
 Washington is a 100 miles away and like all the snow blows off up there, duhhhhh.

-Okay forget the fact that Mt.
+Okay fine forget the fact that Mt.
 Washington is 2,400 feet taller and only 100 miles away let’s look at reason #2.

 Reason #2.
 Jay peak claims they get more snow than Mt.
 Mansfield.